gevhaz/hugo-theme-notrack/README.md

 1. Add some posts with e.g. `hugo new blog/post-1.md` etc.

-2. `hugo new blog/_index.md` and create the blog menu in front matter:
+2. `hugo new blog/_index.md` and create the blog menu item in the front
+   matter:

     ```
     ---